Child Pornography Charges are Serious and Require Seriously Experienced Defense Lawyers

 Federal law prohibits the production, distribution, reception, and possession of an image of child pornography using or affecting any means or facility of interstate or foreign commerce (See 18 U.S.C. § 2251; 18 U.S.C. § 2252; 18 U.S.C. § 2252A).
 Specifically, Section 2251 makes it illegal to persuade, induce, entice, or coerce a minor to engage in sexually explicit conduct for purposes of producing visual depictions of that conduct.
 Any individual who attempts or conspires to commit a child pornography offense is also subject to prosecution under federal law.

-Any accusation that someone violated state or federal child pornography law is extremely serious.
-Convicted offenders face severe prison sentences, lifetime registration as a sex offender, and years or decades of supervised release with onerous terms and conditions — for example, a first-time offender convicted of producing child pornography under 18 U.S.C. § 2251, face fines, and a statutory minimum of 15 years to 30 years maximum in prison.
+Any accusation that someone violated state or federal child pornography law is severe.
+Convicted offenders face harsh prison sentences, lifetime registration as a sex offender, and years or decades of supervised release with onerous terms and conditions — for example, a first-time offender convicted of producing child pornography under 18 U.S.C. § 2251, face fines, and a statutory minimum of 15 years to 30 years maximum in prison.
 An offender convicted of transporting child pornography in interstate or foreign commerce under 18 U.S.C. § 2252, faces fines and a statutory minimum of 5 years to 20 years maximum in prison.
-Convicted offenders may face harsher penalties if the offender has prior convictions or if the child pornography offense occurred in aggravated situations defined as (i) the images are violent, sadistic, or masochistic in nature, (ii) the minor was sexually abused, or (iii) the offender has prior convictions for child sexual exploitation.
+Convicted offenders may face harsher penalties if the offender has prior convictions or if the child pornography offense occurred in aggravated situations defined as (i) the images are violent, sadistic, or masochistic, (ii) the minor was sexually abused, or (iii) the offender has prior convictions for child sexual exploitation.
 In these circumstances, a convicted offender may face up to life imprisonment.
 Experienced defense lawyers handling child pornography cases can potentially help you avoid prison and maybe even a conviction.

 It is not a violation of double jeopardy for a defendant to be prosecuted under state child pornography laws in addition to, or instead of, federal law.